pronto1245/AdLinkPro/replit.md

 # Overview
 This is a comprehensive affiliate marketing platform designed to empower advertisers with intelligent offer management, real-time analytics, robust partner relationship tools, streamlined financial transactions, and advanced anti-fraud protection.
 The platform supports multiple user roles (super-admin, advertiser, affiliate, staff) and provides full offer management capabilities, including creative asset handling.
 It delivers real-time statistics, financial management with integrated payouts, dynamic partner approval workflows, and multi-layered security.
 All data, from status changes to conversion rates and fraud alerts, updates reactively and instantly across all user interfaces, ensuring a live and responsive experience.
 The business vision is to provide a leading-edge, secure, and user-friendly platform that maximizes efficiency and profitability for all stakeholders in the affiliate marketing ecosystem.

+# Recent Changes (Updated: 2025-08-09)
+✅ **Analytics System Complete**: Fixed advertiser analytics to display real tracking data instead of mock data.
+Each click now shows individual partnerId and clickId for full transparency.
+Added detailed click tracking table showing exact partner attribution for each conversion.
+✅ **Data Integrity**: All analytics now use real database data from tracking_clicks table with proper partner and offer relationships.
+✅ **Click Transparency**: Advertisers can now see which specific partner (partnerId) brought each click (clickId) with color-coded display.

 # User Preferences
 Preferred communication style: Simple, everyday language.